 Road2Home serves community members experiencing homelessness in Whatcom County, with a focus on those over 55 and medically fragile.
 They offer enhanced sheltering and case management at Gardenview Village while providing community connections and trainings to reduce stigmas about homelessness.

-Sun Community Service is a 90-day interim shelter serving people who are experiencing mental health diagnoses and homelessness.
+Sun House is a interim shelter serving people who are experiencing mental health diagnoses and homelessness.
 Residents are provided hygiene products, clean bedding, and a homecooked meal each evening.
-They also receive help with medication, case management services, and someone to talk to at all hours of the day.
+They also receive help with medications, case management services, and someone to talk to at all hours of the day.

 The Arc of Whatcom County improves the quality of life, increases independence, and assures full inclusion of all persons with developmental disabilities.
 The Arc provides information and referrals, educational programs, and support for people with developmental disabilities, their families, and the organizations that serve them.